Giving Tree 2025

 • Gladden Community House: Located in Franklinton, Gladden Community House serves the low-income residents by providing educational and recreational programs, meals, emergency assistance as well as advocacy and support for families and individuals.
 Gifts for this organization include toys for the youth served by Gladden Community House.

 • Heinzerling Community: Located in southwest Columbus, Heinzerling serves a community of non-ambulatory residents, both children and adults, with severe developmental disabilities.
 Its mission is to provide a loving and nurturing environment that enriches the quality of life of each resident.
-Gifts for this organization include toys, clothes, games, and personal care items.
+Gifts for this organization include toys, clothes, and personal care items.

-• Kentucky Mission: The Sisters of St. Francis minister to residents of Booneville, Kentucky, a rural area of high unemployment and low incomes.
+• Kentucky Mission: The Sisters of St. Francis minister to residents of Booneville Kentucky, a rural area of high unemployment and low incomes.
 Monetary donations are collected to help with emergency needs.

 • St. Stephen’s Community House: Serving residents in the Linden community in Columbus, St. Stephen’s services include elderly and youth programs, childcare, and a food pantry.
 We are collecting food items for the pantry and gift cards from Kroger and Giant Eagle.

-• St. Brigid Emergency Fund: Our parish often receives requests to help families with financial needs, such as rent assistance, medical care, car repairs, transportation, etc. This fund helps those who are facing financial difficulties.
+• St. Brigid Emergency Fund: Our parish often receives requests to help families with financial needs, such as rent assistance, medical care, car repairs, etc. This fund helps those who are facing financial difficulties.

 Please contact Susan Corcoran at szcorcoran@gmail.com or 614-832-2762; or Kathy Windau at kwindau@columbus.rr.com or 614-499-1877 if you have any questions.